AdamZouari/STIProject/README.md

 Just clone or unzip our project directory and run the script `./start.sh`.
 You may be asked to enter your password.

 You will be redirect on the Login page.

 ![](images/login.png)

+Note : The redirection only tested on Linux platform.
+For Mac users you can follow this [link](http://localhost:8080).
+However, for Windows users, please change your OS.

 Credentials of pre-configurated users :

 - Admin - Admin
 - User - User